 It strikes fear into the hearts of new cytometrists.
 Compensation.
-More fights have started over the proper way to compensate at meetings.
+More fights have started over the proper way to compensate at meetings than anything else.
 This article will strive to shed some light on the principles of compensation, and equip you with the tools necessary to achieve compensation mastery for your research experiments.

 It all starts with fluorescence; that is, the emission of a photon of light from a molecule that has absorbed a photon of light of a lower wavelength.
 In the process of excitation, the fluorescent molecule is excited; that is, an electron is moved to a higher energy state.
 To release that energy, the molecule emits a photon of a higher wavelength.
 As shown in the Figure 1 for fluorescein, this emission occurs at a maximum of about 519 nm, but stretches out far into the orange spectrum (over 600 nm).

 The problem comes in when we wish to measure this fluorescein signal.
 As we’ve discussed previously flow cytometers use photomultiplier tubes (PMT) to convert photons to electrons.
 PMTs will generate a photocurrent if any photon strikes them; therefore, we use filters to restrict the light going to each PMT.
 In Figure 2, below, the fluorescein signal is being measured in the BandPass 530/30 filter.
 However, as you can see, there is a percentage of this signal also in the 585/42 filter (approximately 12%).
 This is the spillover of fluorescein into the phycoerythrin (PE) channel.